veyW/PonomarovaLab/_posts/2023-08-14-welcome-jordan.md

 #tags: biology, medicine
 ---

-Jordan Perez will work with us on her honors project.
-She will study how animal's health depends on phosphoglycerate dehydrogenase function.
+A biochemistry honors student, Jordan Perez, has joined us to work on her project.
+She will study how health depends on phosphoglycerate dehydrogenase function.
 Have fun Jordan!